With the start of a new school year, it's time to think about which public high school is best for your child.

 +61 3 8762 4601

-The buildings are high tech.
-And ICT rich, mirroring features and approaches usually found in universities.
-Our location and partnership with Monash University, Federation University and Chisholm Institute offer our community access to programs and facilities at both secondary and tertiary levels and enables the development of rich links and challenging opportunities.
+The structures are cutting-edge.
+And ICT-rich, with features and approaches similar to those found in universities.
+Our location and collaboration with Monash University, Federation University, and Chisholm Institute provide our community with access to programs and facilities at both the secondary and tertiary levels, allowing for the development of rich connections and challenging opportunities.

 Mac.Robertson Girls' High School - Public High School Melbourne, Victoria

 +61 3 9864 7701

 Hello and welcome to Mac.ob!
 Over the next Term, I am looking forward to finalizing plans for the launch of the International Baccalaureate in 2022, admiring students' outstanding performances and achievement in all aspects of school life, and moving the school one step closer to realizing a new school building.